The views expressed by the host on this program, now documented to be almost always right, 99.1% of the time.

 I'm not making this up.

-I'm gonna read this to you exactly as it's written.
+I'm going to read this to you exactly as it's written.

 The Earth has gotten a billion-year life extension.

-The Earth could be habitable for another 2.3 billion years, extending previous estimates of life's horizon by more than one billion years.
+The Earth could be habitable for another 2.3 billion years, extending previous estimates of life's horizon by more than 1 billion years.

 They calculated this at Caltech.

-Now, if they are going to expand the life expectancy of Earth to 2.3 billion years, could we please start talking about drilling for oil and not having to drive around little tinfoil cars and not watch the Iranians and the tricons and the North Korea, North Koreans go nuclear while we go to windmill and solar power.
+Now, if they are going to expand the life expectancy of Earth to 2.3 billion years, could we please start talking about drilling for oil and not having to drive around in little tinfoil cars and not watch the Iranians and the TRICOMs and the North Koreans go nuclear while we go windmill and solar power?

 I know we need to do health care first, and then maybe we can talk about this other stuff.